IBM-Cloud/bluetag/README.md

 * Next, we need to get the SDKs to build the application for the platforms we want.

     TIP: Android SDK will not work with the IBM JDK.
-Please make sure the Orcale JDK is your default JDK.
+Please make sure the Oracle JDK is your default JDK.

 	For Android, you can download them from: https://developer.android.com/sdk/index.html#Other After installing in the SDK Manager, make sure to download the SDK for API22 (Android 5.1.1)